mkdynamic/autotest/README.markdown

+**NB.** This is a fork of the original project, with the Rails plugin included.

 As soon as you save a file, autotest will run the matching tests.

 This is a fork of the ZenTest package to extract autotest from it.